11 Ways to Eat Less Sugar

 10. Read Labels

 When it comes to added sugars, the only way to really know what you are getting when you buy something in the grocery store is to read the label.
 In an ideal world, you are buying whole foods (fresh vegetables, fruit, meat, nuts, seeds, beans, lentils, and whole grains) which don’t contain added sugar in the first place, however, if you must buy something packaged it is absolutely imperative that you read the label!
-Look for all of the code words for sugar so know exactly what you are getting and compare flavours and brands to ensure you are getting the very best option.
+Look for all of the code words for sugar so know exactly what you are getting and compare flavors and brands to ensure you are getting the very best option.

 11. Eat your Treats Out

 When it comes time to have a treat the simplest thing to do is to eat them outside of the house.
 If you buy the entire box of cookies at the grocery store you aren’t really setting yourself up for success when they are sitting in the pantry at home, are you?
-You are likely much better off simply enjoying a dessert after a meal out, or a cookie with your coffee at the local coffee shop or an ice cream on the weekend with the family as opposed to having an entire box of cookies, a pint of ice cream and entire cake sitting in your kitchen at home.
+You are likely much better off simply enjoying a dessert after a meal out, or a cookie with your coffee at the local coffee shop, or an ice cream on the weekend with the family as opposed to having an entire box of cookies, a pint of ice cream and entire cake sitting in your kitchen at home.
 Part of setting yourself up for success means controlling your environment, so keeping treats out of the house is a really helpful way to ensure you eat less sugar.